Artistic Director, Gillmer Duran

 Originally from Burlington, VT, Ciara was raised in New England and small town Nebraska.
 She studied Vaganova, Cecchetti, RAD Ballet techniques for many years before expanding into modern and contemporary.
 She attended Stephens College in Columbia, MO, graduating Summa Cum Laude with a BFA in Dance.
 There, she studied Humphrey Weidman modern technique and multiple world dance forms alongside ballet, and had the honor of performing classic works by Martha Graham, August Bournonville, and Charles Weidman.
 She has performed professionally across the country with OmniArts Nebraska, 127th Street Dance, Intrepidus Dance, and as a founding member and producer for Collective Sigh Dance.
 Ciara began teaching in 2008 and has worked with students of all ages in dance studios, theaters, and public schools in the US and Chile.
 Her passion as an educator is to encourage a sense of joyful growth and wonder in her students through dance.

-Erin began her ballet classes at ECB when she was just five.
-Over the years she danced many lead roles in ECB productions including, Cinderella, Sugar Plum Fairy, and Princess Florine in “Sleeping Beauty”.
-Erin expanded her dance training at summer intensives with Houston Ballet, Joffrey Ballet and Ballet Austin.
-She also received her Bachelor’s Degree in Communications from the University of Washington, December of 2013.
-Now Erin teaches the next generation of ECB dancers as well as organizes marketing and fundraising for ECB as the Marketing Coordinator.
-She loves to bring the art of dance to students as well as those in the community who have an appreciation or interest in the performing arts.
+Erin began her ballet classes at ECB when she was five years old.
+Over the years she danced many lead roles in ECB productions including, Cinderella, the Sugar Plum Fairy, and Princess Florine in “Sleeping Beauty”.
+Erin expanded her dance training at summer intensives with Houston Ballet, Joffrey Ballet, and Ballet Austin.
+She also received her Bachelor’s Degree in Communications from the University of Washington, in December of 2013.
+Erin loves to bring the art of dance to students as well as those in the community who have an appreciation or interest in the performing arts.
+She also, received her 200 hour Yoga Alliance teaching certification in December of 2017 from Expand Yoga.

 Melissa began her dance training at the age of six at Pine Lake Ballet in Issaquah, Washington.
 She continued to study dance through the years and eventually fell in love with teaching.
 Her teaching career began at Dance Premier where she taught children’s classes as a high schooler.
 Melissa attended Brigham Young University, where she danced on scholarship and received a BA in Dance Education with an emphasis in Modern.
 During those years she performed with the BYU Dance Ensemble Performing Group and student taught at Butler Middle School in Utah.